Written by Sunny Jane Morton, unless otherwise noted

-Ancestry.com and HeritageQuest Online have the 1850 and 1860 slave schedules.
-See the Ancestry.com slave schedule databases.
+Ancestry.com and HeritageQuest Online have the slave schedules.
+See the the 1850 and 1860 slave schedule databases at Ancestry.com.
 FamilySearch.org has the 1850 slave schedule.
 Microfilmed slave schedules are at NARA.
 The FHL has books with slave schedules and/or indexes from various states.
 Check the FamilySearch catalog or search the digital books collection.

 6. Veterans Schedules

 Some censuses identified members of the military, from the 1840s column for Revolutionary War pensioners to two columns in 1930 for veterans of wars and military expeditions.
 But in 1890, an entirely separate veterans schedule was created.
 The surviving portion makes a neat substitute for the lost 1890 population schedules.

 Population schedules in 1890 identified Civil War veterans and their widows.
 Enumerators then transcribed their names onto veterans schedules.
 Only Union soldiers were supposed to be transcribed, but some Confederate veterans’ names were included.
 They were later crossed out, but may still be legible.